Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ![](assets/connection_toggles.png)

-***NOTE: The project is designed to be paired with the quickstart guide, please ensure to follow the quickstart guide as it will provide additional information and highlight the most important concepts!***

 ## Writing Data To Snowflake
-Durantion: 3
+Duration: 5

+***NOTE: The Hex project is designed to be paired with the quickstart guide, please ensure to follow the quickstart guide as it will provide additional information and highlight the most important concepts!***

-Using your Snowflake connection, create the required Snowflake objects and write the data to your Snowflake account using the SQL code below.
-Note, this SQL can be found in the first SQL cell in the Hex project duplicated above.
+Go to the Hex project to create the required Snowflake objects and write the data to your Snowflake account using the SQL code below.
+This SQL can be found in the first SQL cell in the Hex project.
 Ensure that you have selected your Snowflake account at the top right of the SQL cell as seen below:

 ![](assets/sql_cell_db_connection.png)